 In order to be successful using cloud services, a trusted relationship between the customer and the cloud service provider (CSP) is required.
 DigitalOcean believes being a transparent security partner is the most essential component of building customer trust.
-We’re here to help you along the journey of how to secure your product and protect your customers’ data.
+We’re here to help you along the journey of how to help secure your product and better protect your customers’ data.

 You’re probably saying to yourself, “My product is hosted on DigitalOcean, I’m good to deploy, right?”
 Almost.
-DigitalOcean is not the sole protector of what you store on our services.
+DigitalOcean is not the ultimate protector of what you store on our services.
 Protecting your customers’ data is a shared responsibility among you, your customers, and DigitalOcean.

 There are three types of cloud products in the shared responsibility model: